Cory Arcangel: Exhibitions

-Arcangel's work has been subject of several solo museum exhibitions, including the Kunstverein in Hamburg in Hamburg, Germany, the CC Foundation in Shanghai, China,The Kitchen, New York, US, Galleria D'Arte Moderna e Contemporanea di Bergamo, Bergamo, Italy, the Barbican Centre in London, England and the Migros Museum in Zurich, Switzerland, and the Museum of Contemporary Art in Chicago, Illinois.
+Arcangel's work has been subject of several solo museum exhibitions, including the Kunstverein in Hamburg in Hamburg, Germany, the CC Foundation in Shanghai, China, The Kitchen, New York, United States, Galleria D'Arte Moderna e Contemporanea di Bergamo, Bergamo, Italy, the Barbican Centre in London, England and the Migros Museum in Zürich, Switzerland, and the Museum of Contemporary Art in Chicago, Illinois.
 His work has also been exhibited in many places in New York City, including the Museum of Modern Art's Color Chart, the Whitney Museum, and the New Museum.

 His work is included in public collections in locations such as the Whitney Museum of American Art, Miami Art Museum, Migros Museum, and Neue Nationalgalerie.
 Arcangel is represented by Greene Naftali Gallery in New York, Galerie Thaddaeus Ropac in Paris and Salzburg, Lisson Gallery in London, and Galerie Guy Bartschi in Geneva.

 At 33, Arcangel was the youngest artist to receive an entire floor for new work with Pro Tools, his 2011 solo show at the Whitney Museum of American Art.
 Other notable solo shows since have been "Power Points" (2013) and "Masters" (2012).
 Many of his shows include a variety of old and new work from Arcangel.

 Arcangel was an Eyebeam resident from 2002 to 2006.